 How CBDCs Could Transform Digital Payments

-In this article, we explore how a CBDC in India, supported by the Reserve Bank of India (RBI), the e-RUPI digital currency, and related initiatives, could transform payments and digital finance across the country.
+In this article, we will understand how a CBDC in India, supported by the RBI, the e-RUPI digital currency, and other initiatives, could transform payments and the broader digital economy.

 CBDC Full Form and Global Context

-The CBDC, unlike cryptocurrencies, which are decentralised, is issued and regulated by a nation’s central bank.
-It represents legal tender in digital form and functions alongside existing physical cash and electronic money.
+A CBDC, unlike cryptocurrencies, is issued and regulated by a country’s central bank.
+It represents legal tender in digital form and works alongside cash and electronic money.

-Globally, CBDCs aim to reduce cash reliance and streamline cross-border payments.
-India, with UPI processing 20 billion transactions (₹25 trillion) in August 2025, is a digital finance leader, aligning its CBDC with Payments Vision 2025 for a cash-lite future.
+Globally, CBDCs aim to reduce reliance on cash and streamline payments, especially across borders.
+India is already a leader in digital finance, with UPI processing 20 billion transactions (Rs 25 trillion) in August 2025.
+The CBDC aligns with India’s Payments Vision 2025, pushing the country closer to a cash-lite economy.

-The RBI’s e-Rupee programme seeks to enhance payment efficiency, expand financial access, and support a digital economy.
-Launched in November 2022 (wholesale, e₹-W) and December 2022 (retail, e₹-R), pilots test real-world applications like interbank settlements and consumer purchases.
+The RBI’s e-Rupee programme is designed to improve payment efficiency, expand access to finance, and support India’s digital economy.
+Since its launch in November 2022 (wholesale, e₹-W) and December 2022 (retail, e₹-R), pilots have tested applications like interbank settlements and everyday consumer payments.

 e-RUPI: Paving the Way

-Introduced in 2021 by NPCI and RBI, e-RUPI is a prepaid, QR/SMS-based voucher for targeted payments, redeemable without bank accounts or apps.
-It supports:
+Launched in 2021 by NPCI and RBI, e-RUPI is a prepaid voucher delivered via QR code or SMS, redeemable without a bank account or mobile app.
+It’s already making a difference:

-1. Direct Benefit Transfers: Delivering subsidies (e.g., Odisha’s Subhadra Yojana for 88,000 women) with minimal leakage.
+Direct Benefit Transfers: Subsidies, like Odisha’s Subhadra Yojana for 88,000 women, reach beneficiaries with minimal leakage.

-3. Inclusion: Bridging gaps for unbanked users via UPI merchants.
+Financial Inclusion: Connects unbanked users via UPI merchants.

 Key Drivers of CBDC Adoption

-1. Seamless Transactions: e-Rupee enables near-instant payments, integrated with UPI’s 645 million daily transactions, cutting intermediary delays.
+Seamless Transactions: The e-Rupee enables near-instant payments, integrated with UPI’s 645 million daily transactions, reducing delays.

-2. Financial Inclusion: around 190 million unbanked adults (22% of population) gain access via mobile wallets, building on PMJDY’s 80% banking coverage.
+Financial Inclusion: Around 190 million unbanked adults could gain access through mobile wallets, building on PMJDY’s 80% banking coverage.

-3. Transparency: DLT ensures auditable trails, reducing fraud in ₹50 billion+ DBT schemes and aiding AML compliance.
+Transparency: Blockchain-based ledgers make transactions auditable, reducing fraud in Rs 50 billion+ DBT schemes and supporting AML compliance.

 India’s Digital Transformation

-India’s digital journey has been remarkable, with UPI accounting for nearly 85% of digital transactions.
-Complementing this, the e-RUPI digital currency has created a foundation for seamless, targeted digital payments.
-Together, they set the stage for the adoption of a CBDC in India.
+India’s digital journey has been remarkable.
+UPI now accounts for nearly 85% of digital transactions, while e-RUPI sets the stage for targeted, traceable payments.
+Together, they lay the foundation for full CBDC adoption.

-Despite rapid progress, cash still represents almost 50% of transactions.
-The proposed CBDC, or digital rupee, aims to bridge this gap by offering secure and user-friendly wallets through India’s thriving fintech ecosystem.
-Economic studies suggest that streamlined CBDC payments could unlock potential GDP gains of 1–2% by improving efficiency and reducing transaction costs.
+Cash, however, still accounts for roughly 50% of transactions.
+The CBDC aims to bridge this gap by offering secure, user-friendly wallets, supported by India’s fintech ecosystem.
+Studies suggest that streamlining CBDC payments could boost GDP by 1–2% by reducing costs and improving efficiency.

 CBDC Pilot Project Insights